Voggastur/full-stack-framework-project/README.md

 ## 5. Testing <a name="Testing"></a>

+* Manual testing was done throughout development of this project.
+* For testing user authenticated actions I created 2 profiles, in addition to the admin superuser, called Rick and Morty.

+I would log in with Rick, and leave a short product review on bag number 3,
+I would be redirected to see the result directly and that the review has been added under the Reviews section below the detailed product section.

+Afterwards I would go to the FAQ page and try to leave a question, which in its final version updates the FAQ with a new question.

+I would then log out my user, and log in as admin to answer the previously posted question by user Rick.
+I would be redirected to see the answer added directly under the related question.
+Then I would log out admin.

+To test more than one question by different users I log in with Morty and add a new question and would be able to see that it adds on top of the previous question written by Rick.

+I would then, still logged in as Morty, visit the same bag that Rick submitted a previous review on, and add my own review as Morty.
+After submitting it I would be redirected to see that the bag now has 2 reviews on top of each other, one made by Rick and one made by Morty.

+As an authenticated user with id Morty, I would only be able to see two edit/delete buttons below my own review, but not on Ricks review.
+To test edit I would click to edit on my own review (as Morty), and add an extra ! at the end, and click submit.

+The review will update accordingly and now show an extra ! at the end.
+After this I would try the delete button, and after clicking it I would be redirected to the viewed bag with only one review remaining written by Rick.

+Then, still logged in as Morty, I would visit the FAQ page and see my question similarly to reviews has an edit and delete button below my own question, but not Ricks question.
+I would proceed to test edit and delete in the same manner as I tested the review.
+I would then log out as Morty and log in as admin.

+I would visit the FAQ page and see Mortys unanswered question below Ricks answered question.
+I would instead of clicking answer, click the delete button to remove it.
+I would be redirected to the FAQ page with only Ricks question remaining.

 <a href="#TableContents">Back to Table of Contents</a>
 <hr>

 ### I. Validating Testing: <a name="Testing2"></a>

+I have not written any automated tests for this project, however I have done a range of validation checks on different parts of the project

+I used W3C Markup validator to validate the HTML and fixed any errors that occured.

+I used W3C jigsaw CSS Validator to validate the CSS and fixed any errors that occured.

+I used JSHint to validate the Javascript and fixed any errors that occured.

+I used PEP8 online to make sure my Python files are compliant to current standards.

 <a href="#TableContents">Back to Table of Contents</a>